doekman/doekman.github.io/_posts/2016-03-06-Console-log-adventure.md

 An other thing: in a JavaScript game, I don't consider inspecting and modifying variables cheating.
 So I prevented that with an [iife][] and some help of [strict mode][] (to eliminate global variables).

-Multiple lines are now returned after entering a command, so they are formatted the same.
+Multiple lines are now returned after entering a command, so they are displayed in the same font and color.
 And deaths are a bit more dramatic now.
 You should really try it, if you haven't already...

 After dying too often, implementing load/save was next.
 First I just saved the game state, but then I realized this was another way to cheat, so now only the entered commands are stored.
 Then I realized, a demo-mode is very easy to implement.
 Couldn't resist it, but it's hidden somewhere in the game.

 I didn't want to change the map or story.
 Just wanted to share the fun I had, both playing and pimping the game.

 [secretGeek]: https://twitter.com/secretGeek
 [console-log]: http://www.secretgeek.net/console_log